-At The Claims Partnership, we are dedicated to working in your best interests and to providing a great value and high quality claims service.
+At The Claims Partnership, we are dedicated to working in your best interests and to providing a great value and high quality bicycle injury claims service.
 We treat our clients with integrity and fight their corner.
 We feel confident enough in our skills and experience to say that if it is legally possible to win your claim – then we will win it for you.

 Our Partnership Promise on Costs

 At The Claims Partnership, we have three simple rules which apply to our Personal Injury Claims services.
 They also apply to all the other services we offer.

 - We never charge our clients anything until the day they receive their compensation payment.

 - We guarantee that all our clients will receive a minimum percentage of the compensation they are awarded.